R-4-Data-Science/Final_project_Group11/mpssAIC/README.md

 library(mpssAIC)
 ```

-Other packages, such as `devtools`, `care`, and `corpcor` may be required by the package.
+Other packages, such as `devtools`, `care`, and `corpcor`, may be required by the package.
 Install them first if the installation process complains.

 ## Quick Start